ParzivalHack/PhishMasker/README.md

 So if the tool isn't masking anymore URLs, it's because my personal API_KEY reached its monthly usage limit.

-If you use this tool for personal use, just go to rebrand.ly, generate and use your own API_KEY.

 ``` git clone https://github.com/ParzivalHack/PhishMasker```